mSulleza/productsAPI/README.md

 ## Description

-A simple API developed to learn NextJS.
+A simple API developed to learn NestJS.

 ## Installation